MengxingLiu/myubuntu/README.md

 ## *Usage*

-The idea of this container is to provide an neuroimaging enviroment that allows users to run data analysis interactively with their own data and pipeline interactively.
+The idea of this container is to provide an neuroimaging enviroment that allows users to run data analysis with their own data and pipeline interactively.

 Simplest example: